zizekuros/ungry/README.md

 - Users can only access lists they own or are members of
 - Authentication is handled securely by Supabase

+## TO-DO
+- Add RLS policies for list_members to Supabase migration
+- Add feature to leave the list

 This is just a fun test project, but feel free to try it out! 🚀